 Who exactly is responsible for one’s career or, more likely, careers?
 Three groups have specific responsibilities for an individual’s career development.

 First, the organisation itself should provide training and developmental opportunities where possible.
 Courses, sabbaticals, job shares and shadowing experiences, for instance, all help.
-They need to provide realistic and up-to-date career information and, where necessary, outplacement services.
+They need to provide realistic and up-to-date career information and, where necessary, executive outplacement services.
 Indeed, these may become more and more important reasons why people would choose to work for any particular organisation.

 Second, line managers, too, have responsibilities.
 They need to provide high-quality and timely feedback on performance so that staff gets to appraise themselves realistically.
 They need to have regular, expectation-managing discussions and support their reports in their action plans.
 Again, where possible, they need to offer developmental assignments where they can acquire new skills.
 Honest feedback and opportunities to develop new skills are the best things any manager can do for his/her employees, permanent or temporary.

 Third, individuals themselves must accept responsibility for their own career.
 They cannot expect to remain passive.
 Individuals must seek out information on careers within and without the organisation; they must initiate talks with their managers about careers and be prepared to invest in assessing their strengths and weaknesses.

 They need to be prepared to take up development opportunities even if they are outside their particular comfort zone.